Relation between the keV-MeV and TeV emission of GRB 221009A and its implications: Discussion

-By analyzing the unprecedented observation data of the brightest GRB 221009A made with GECAM-C \citep{HXMT-GECAM:GRB221009A} and LHAASO, we find that the keV-MeV and TeV emission are closely related with each other and important physics of this GRB and the relativistic jet are derived.
+In data analysis, we find that the cumulative of keV-MeV prompt emission could well fit the rising stage of the TeV light curve, revealing a remarkably close relation between the prompt emission and external-shock emission.
+Our fit can also naturally eliminate the problem of the paucity of the observed TeV flux in early time which is inevitable in the empirical fitting with power law function (Figure \ref{fig:fitting}).

-In the first part of this work, we find that the cumulative of keV-MeV prompt emission could well fit the rising stage of the TeV light curve, revealing a remarkably close relation between the prompt emission and afterglow.
-Our fit can also naturally eliminate the problem of the paucity of the observed TeV flux in early time which is inevitable in the empirical fitting with power law function.
-Moreover, this cumulative fitting enabled us to measure the time delay $4.45^{+0.26}_{-0.26}$\,s of the TeV emission with respect to the cumulative keV-MeV emission.
+Importantly, our results provide a direct evidence of the continuous energy injection to the external shock, as demonstrated by the qualitative discussion and the numerical modelling of the TeV data with energy injection following keV-MeV light curve (Section \ref{sec:emission}).
+We note that in general it is only expected $L_{\rm SSC}\propto E/T$.
+The reason that in GRB 221009A the TeV flux follows closely the cumulative prompt emission is the strong and very early precursor, compared to the duration of the main bump of the prompt emission.
+Our results also indicate that the efficiency of both the keV-MeV emission and TeV mission relative to the total energy of the jet seems to be nearly constant for this burst, otherwise we cannot observe such a good agreement between the cumulative keV-MeV flux light curve and the rising part of the TeV flux light curve.

-We stress that our result is a direct evidence of the continuous energy injection to the external shock, rather than the impulsive injection models where the shock dynamics is a coasting phase followed by a self-similar deceleration phase \citep[e.g.,][]{gao2013NewAR,lhaaso2023tera}.
-In the continuous injection model, unlike the impulsive injection model, there is no need to set a start time for the afterglow shock at which point the total energy is suddenly released.
-This result also indicates that the efficiency of both the keV-MeV emission and TeV mission relative to the total energy of the jet seems to be nearly constant, otherwise we cannot observe such a good agreement between the cumulative keV-MeV flux light curve and the rising part of the TeV flux light curve.
+It is worth of comparing the continuous injection with the impulsive injection model, usually adopted in literature \citep[see, e.g.,][]{gao2013NewAR}.
+In the impulsive injection model, a start time for the sudden release of a homogeneous ejecta should be set, e.g., either the detector trigger time or some point in the bursting phase \citep[e.g.,][for GRB 221009A]{lhaaso2023tera}.
+The early afterglow behavior in the model depends on the choice of the start time \citep[e.g.,][]{2007ApJ...655..973K}.
+However, in the continuous injection case, such a precisely chosen start time is much less important.
+One only needs to start the integration of energy earlier than the main energy injection.
+As Figure \ref{fig:DT} shows, different choices of $T_0$ result in similar dynamics in late time.